TiCaLiBrO/Trillidium/README.md

 That's really all there is to it.
 Objects by hand.

 # 9. Automatic Garbage Collection
-Trillia's Garbage Collector is extremely simple, and actually so lightweight, that it slightly improves performance rather than impeding it.
+Trillia's Garbage Collector is extremely simple, and actually so lightweight that it slightly improves performance rather than impeding it.
 Here's how:
 Trillia's has two Garbage Collectors, and they are entirely separate entities.
 One of them is entirely designed for non-reactive objects, while the other only handles reactive objects.
 The Primary Garbage Collector is compile-time only, and the only thing that it does is insert `free()` operations where it can prove that it's safe to do so.
 It frees objects before they are normally freed in the program, either by exiting their scope or when a manual `free()` operation is used.